-Rick Jones was on the Danny Bondaduce Show to talk about family law, divorce, and child custody in Washington.
+Rick Jones, one of our founders, appears on the Danny Bonaduce Show to talk about family law, divorce, and custody.
 One caller had a question about her rights as a grandparent and whether or not she needed to get permission from both her daughter and son-in-law to take her grandchildren out of Washington.
-She describes her situation in the question below:

 Caller: “I need to take my grandchildren down to Florida to visit family.
 My daughter and I have been estranged for three years due to drugs.
 I get to see the kids, who are teenagers, through their father.
 He has given his permission.
 Do I have to get my daughter’s permission to take them to Florida?”

-For now, you are going to need to rely upon the kindness of your daughter or your prior son-in-law to allocate some of their custody time to you.
+“For now, you are going to need to rely upon the kindness of your daughter or your prior son-in-law to allocate some of their custody time to you.
 It won’t be considered kidnapping because you are there under your son-in-law’s custodial time by his permission.
 The best thing for you to do is to continue to get a parent’s permission to spend time with your grandchildren.”